Acceptable Use Policy and Agreement

 - Offensive Material, including, but not limited to child pornography.

-Broome Community College does not protect anyone in violation of New York State, Penal code 156 - Computer Crimes.
+SUNY Broome does not protect anyone in violation of New York State, Penal code 156 - Computer Crimes.